sanfordhuynh/m2-1023-code-solutions/es6-template-literals/es6-template-literals-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - What is the syntax for writing a template literal?
+  `` double backticks
 - What is "string interpolation"?
+  A way to embed variables and expressions in a string to make a dynamic string

 ## Notes